microsoft/vcpkg/scripts/azure-pipelines/patch-tuesday-checklist.md

 ## Each Patch Tuesday:
 * [ ] Check for depends:vm-update PRs and make relevant changes if possible.
-* [ ] Check for Service 360 alerts about vulnerable software we are installing in the VMs and update that.
-(Most often PowerShell needs to be updated to the current 7.2.x release)
+* [ ] Check for Service 360 alerts (possibly at https://aka.ms/s360 ?) against the service named
+      "C++ VCPKG Validation" about vulnerable software we are installing in the VMs and update that.
+      (Most often PowerShell needs to be updated)
+* [ ] Check for any other software for the Windows images we wish to update and make the edits to do so in `scripts/azure-pipelines/windows`
 * [ ] Run android/create-docker-image.ps1
 * [ ] Update azure-pipelines.yml to point to the new linux docker image from Azure Container Registry
 * [ ] Run windows/create-image.ps1